Japan With Kids: How to Plan A Japan Family Trip

 Meet Some Animal Friends

 When it comes to Japan's top kid-friendly activities, meeting some animal friends is always a highlight.
-From Nara Park, where you can feed thousands of deer with special biscuits, to Tokyo's Ueno Park, home to a variety of adorable creatures, or the Jigokudani Yaen Koen, where you can observe red-faced monkeys congregating in the hot springs, there's no shortage of unforgettable encounters with some lovely creatures in Japan.
+From Nara Park, where you can feed thousands of deer with special biscuits, to Tokyo's Ueno Park, home to a variety of adorable creatures, or the Jigokudani Yaen Koen in Nagano, where you can observe red-faced monkeys congregating in the hot springs, there's no shortage of unforgettable encounters with some lovely furry friends in Japan.

 Deer in Nara ParkDeer in Nara Park